swiftlang/swift-evolution/proposals/NNNN-enforce-exclusive-access-to-memory.md

 dynamic enforcement instead of static enforcement because the implementation cannot locally reason about when the closure will be called.
-This is especially true when the closure is ``escaping``, but can apply even to non-escaping closures in somewhat arcane circumstances.
+This is especially true when the closure is ``escaping``, but can apply even to non-escaping closures in certain circumstances.

 In general, Swift is permitted to upgrade dynamic enforcement to static enforcement whenever it has sufficient information to do so.